This page shows how to connect a block device manually.

 To mount the device manually as /mnt/data, run the following commands:

-To mount the additional volume automatically, you can create a systemd script that will mount your volumes automatically during the boot of your cloud server.
+To mount the additional volume automatically, you can create a systemd script that will mount your volumes automatically during the boot of your cloud instance.

 If not yet done, create the directory into you want to mount your volume: